Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

 ## Research the development of the internet from 1980 to today.
 You must describe at least FIVE key events in the development of the internet.
 You can refer to events, people of significance, or technologies and how they have changed over time.

 Event 1: In 1969 Leonard Kleinrock and and fathers of the internet Event 2:
 Event 3:
 Event 4:
 Event 5:

 Word count guide 300 - 500 words.

  ## Define the features of the following technologies that are essential in terms of the development of the internet:
  ### Explain how each technology has contributed to the development of the internet.

 Word count guide: 50 - 100 words per dot point

-    packets:
+ ### Packets:

-    IP addresses (IPv4 and IPv6):
+ ### IP addresses (IPv4 and IPv6):

-    routers and routing:
+ ### Routers and routing:

-    domains and DNS:
+ ### Domains and DNS:

   ## Define the features of the following technologies that are essential in terms of the development of the internet:

 TCP, HTTP and HTTPS (word count guide: 150 - 300 words) Web browsers (200 - 300 words)

 HTTP and HTTPS:
    Web browsers (requests, rendering and developer tools):

  ## Explain how each technology has contributed to the development of client and server communication over the internet (50 - 150 words for each technology)

    TCP:
    HTTP:
    HTTPS:
    Web Browsers:

    Word count guide: see above.

  ##   Identify THREE data structures used in the Ruby programming language and explain the reasons for using each.

    Word count guide: 50 - 100 words on each data structure

    Hash:
    Array:
    Scalar:

 ##   Describe the features of interpreters and compilers and how they are different.

 Word count guide: 100 - 200 words on each way code is executed.

 Interpreters:

 Compilers:

  ##   Identify TWO commonly used programming languages and explain the benefits and drawbacks of each.

 Word count guide: 200 - 400 words on each language

 Java:

 C:

 ## Identify TWO ethical issues from the areas below and discuss the extent to which an IT professional is ethically responsible in terms of the issue.

 Word count guide: 200 - 400 words for each ethical issue

  criminal acts such as theft, fraud, trafficking and distribution of prohibited substances, terrorism:

 aggressive sales and marketing practices designed to mislead and deceive consumers:

 ## For each ethical issue identify a source of legal information relating to the ethical issue and discuss whether the law is helpful in assisting a developer to act in an ethical way.

    criminal acts such as theft, fraud, trafficking and distribution of prohibited substances, terrorism:

    aggressive sales and marketing practices designed to mislead and deceive consumers:

    Word count guide: 200 words max

    ## Conduct research into a case study of ONE of the ethical issues you have chosen discuss how an ethical IT professional should respond to the case study and how they might mitigate or prevent ethical breaches.

    Word count guide: 400 - 600 words

    ## Explain control flow, using an example from the Ruby programming language (100 words)